blu-pi/econ-sim/Diary.md

 Tests now pass.
 Added equality implementation to Agent class.
 Decided to change graph structures to make them individual classes and not just enum within environment class.
 This allows easier implementation of complex features and graph traversal.
 Also more readable!
 PSA: Pytest isn't being used.
 Using vanilla implementation of assert in python.

+Looked into using networkx library for graphing.
+Investigating best solution for graph generating, specifically which metrics should decide the graph shape.
+Certain properties can influence others so which should be specified and which should be a result of given paremeters.
+Maybe only presets should be allowed with minor variations possible through optional parameters.
+Decision will drastically effect constructor for Graph class so needs to be made before I start coding.